How to Leverage Wholesale Power Market Data As an Asset Developer

 - Recently enhanced federal tax incentives (i.e., the Inflation Reduction Act)

 In either case, the asset developer needs to demonstrate that power market fundamentals are attractive at the site.
-Typically, the revenue case involves backcast analyses at the site as well as long-term projections of price scenarios at the site.
+Typically, the revenue case involves backcast analyses at the site and long-term projections of price scenarios at the site.

 A major competitive advantage for asset developers is siting projects with a better-than-average revenue case (i.e. siting their project where nodal pricing is more favorable).
-The effort to find the most favorable nodal pricing is complicated by the project’s operating constraints, such as wind/solar conditions, transmission capacity, land access, water rights, environmental issues, regulatory framework, etc. Therefore, asset developers must assess the revenue case for many potential site options to find the optimal overall siting solution.
+The effort to find the most favorable nodal pricing is complicated by the project’s operating constraints, such as wind/solar conditions, transmission capacity, land access, water rights, environmental issues, and regulatory framework.
+This means asset developers must assess the revenue case for many potential site options to find the optimal siting solution.

-When a company is deciding where to site a power plant, they typically engage in three main analyses that deal with wholesale power market data.
+When a company is deciding where to site a power plant, it typically engages in three main analyses that deal with wholesale power market data.

 - Price Forecast: A long-term nodal price forecast typically done by Powerflow modeling that accounts for changes to the generation and transmission system, typically performed by consultants